 Josh Trent is a principal based in Leavitt Partners’ Washington, D.C. office.
 Josh has more than a decade and a half of experience in the federal government—from the White House, to the U.S. Department of Health and Human Services, to the U.S. Senate and U.S. House on Capitol Hill.

-Josh Trent is a principal based in Washington, D.C.
-In this role, Josh develops and manages complex, multi-sector alliances and advises clients throughout the health care sector on federal health care policy and strategy.
-Josh specializes in public insurance under Medicare, Medicaid, and the Children’s Health Insurance Program, private health insurance, the 340B program, the Affordable Care Act.
+In his role at Leavitt Partners, Josh develops and manages multi-sector alliances and advises clients throughout the health care sector on federal health care policy and strategy.
+He specializes in public insurance under Medicare, Medicaid, the Children’s Health Insurance Program, commercial health insurance, the 340B program, and the Affordable Care Act.

 Prior to joining Leavitt Partners, Josh served as Chief Health Counsel for Chairman Greg Walden of the Committee on Energy and Commerce of the U.S. House of Representatives.
 In that role, Josh was the lead House staffer for the landmark legislation to combat the opioid crisis, The SUPPORT Act (P.L.
 115-271).
 He also led the House’s work to reauthorize The Pandemic and All-Hazards Preparedness Act, which was eventually enacted the following year (P.L.
 116-22).